 Codemasters have reworked their entire suspension model to produce realistic results when changing the suspension and anti-roll bar setup in F1 22.

 How to set up our anti-roll bars in F1 22

-When approaching our anti-roll bar setup in F1 22, I would still recommend running the rear ARBs slightly stiffer than the front.
-Stay away from extreme approaches, but a slightly stiffer rear will give your car more rotation.
+When approaching our anti-roll bar setup in F1 22, I would recommend running the rear ARBs softer than the front.
+This will give your car a more responsive front-end.